What is CPD Engineers Australia?

 CPD Record-Keeping

-They should also include documentation of attendance that has the following things mentioned:
+They should also include documentation of attendance that includes the following things mentioned:

 • Professional Engineer’s name